|Locations:||2 Motorway Sites and 7 Motorway Forecourts|

 Euro Garages Services

-Euro Garages only operate one full motorway service area:
+Euro Garages operate two full service areas:

 The following motorway forecourts are run by Euro Garages: